 Leading a discussion in a group setting so that everyone makes discoveries and feels honored, respected, and heard.

 Gathering people to work for a common cause and helping them know God and each other better through the shared experience.

-> Relating your faith story, learning others’ stories, and expressing God’s story of forgiveness through Jesus in a way that is respectful and meaningful.
+Learning others’ stories, relating your faith story, and expressing God’s story of forgiveness through Jesus in a way that is respectful and meaningful.

-> Your Church and the 9 Arts
+Your Church and the 9 Arts

-> Check out the full line of 9 Arts resources available from Q Place.
+Check out the full line of 9 Arts small group curriculum from Q Place.

-> The 9 Arts and Q Place
+The 9 Arts and Q Place

 Encouraging Christians and churches to engage in the 9 Arts is an important part of the ministry of Q Place.

 Q Place is a ministry that helps Christians start small groups for spiritual seekers—so that many more people in our culture can interact with questions about God and the Bible in a supportive environment.
 (In the 9 Arts, it’s the Art of Facilitating!)

 We would love to see many more Christians walking the way of Jesus—practicing all 9 Arts—and inviting people around them into small groups where they can find God as revealed in the Bible.